jabosso/ElaboratoIVA/README.md

     * numpy
     * math
     * argparse
-    * time<br>
-   You can install these using pip or Anaconda
+    * time<br>You can install these using pip or Anaconda

 ## Usage for the user
-In the Data folder you can see the types of exercises performed by your personal trainer (you have to unzip the folder to see the videos).
+In the Data folder you can see the types of exercises performed by your personal trainer (you have to unzip the folder to see the videos).<br>
-Choose your exercise and record and save your video!
+Choose your exercise and record and save your video!<br>
 **Recommendations**:<br>
     1. Opencv does not read video metadata, a landscape shot is appropriate<br>
     2. Use a quality camera, the webcam is not recommended